Trier Panorama

 Read more

-When planning your travel, please mind that the railway lines between Trier and Koblenz as well as between Trier and Saarbrücken and between Trier and Perl (border with France & Luxembourg) are partially closed due to reconstruction work or that particular stops are not being served.
-Until at least end of April 2024 busses are replacing the trains on some route sections and/or at certain times.
+When planning your travel, please mind that the railway lines between Trier and Koblenz as well as between Trier and Perl (border with France & Luxembourg) are partially closed due to reconstruction work or that particular stops are not being served.
+Until at least August 18, 2024 temporary timetables for the train lines are in place and at certain times busses are replacing the trains on some route sections.
 Some bus stops might not be next to the train stations and travel and departure times might differ from the train schedule.
 Please note that bikes are not allowed on board of the replacement busses.

-Please consult the information on the pages of
+Detailed information is available on the pages of

 Image: Fabrizio Verrecchia/pexels.com